What causes the ill effects brought on from celebration?

-If you’ve had a big night on the town, there are a multitude of chemical and physical processes occurring inside your body that make you feel hungover.
+If you’ve had a big night on the town, there are a multitude of chemical and physical processes occurring inside your body that make you feel nauseated, dehydrated and fatigued.

 First, it is important to know that only 10 percent of alcohol leaves your system via breath, sweat and urine.
-The remaining 90 percent is metabolized, and the by-products of that process cause many hangover symptoms.
+The remaining 90 percent is metabolized by your body and consequently, toxic compounds are released which need to be flushed out of our system allowing for ultimate recovery.

-Dehydration is one of the most significant causes of hangovers.
+Dehydration is one of the most significant symptoms caused from celebration.
 Alcohol is a diuretic, which means that your body uses more water to process the alcohol than you get from the drinks, leaving you feeling dehydrated in the morning.
 And, the alcohol itself causes chemical changes in your body that increase how much water your body expels through urination.
 The resulting dehydration contributes to weakness, headaches and other symptoms.

-Some of the weakness and shakiness you feel when hungover comes from a drop in blood sugar.
+Some of the weakness and shakiness you feel after celebrating come from a drop in blood sugar.
 Your liver uses sucrose to process alcohol.
 After several drinks, you may begin to feel the effects of hypoglycemia, or very low blood sugar levels.
 This can also make you feel more tired and affect your mood.

 As your liver processes alcohol, it’s producing a chemical byproduct called acetaldehyde, a toxin that is 30 times more damaging to your body than the alcohol itself.
-The presence of acetaldehyde in your body contributes to all the symptoms of a hangover.
+The presence of acetaldehyde in your body contributes to some of the symptoms brought on from celebration.

 Alcohol also irritates the lining of your stomach.
 It increases stomach acid production that can lead to abdominal pain, nausea or vomiting.

-So, as good as that wine tasted with dinner, if you’re going to enjoy more than one or two drinks, you need to take steps to counter the myriad factors that can cause a hangover.
+So, as good as that wine tasted with dinner, if you’re going to enjoy more than one or two drinks, enjoy a chilled bottle of RESQWATER Proactive Recovery during and after your next celebration to help your body detox, recover and perform.

 One easy prevention method is to eat before drinking.
 Eating foods high in fiber, protein and fat will help.
 Fatty foods moderate the body’s absorption of alcohol and high-fiber foods can help break down and absorb alcohol in your stomach, keeping it from reaching the bloodstream as quickly.